mikegcoleman/hybrid-workshop/README.md

 remote: Total 13 (delta 1), reused 10 (delta 1), pack-reused 0
 Unpacking objects: 100% (13/13), done.
 ```

+### <a name="task3.2"></a> Task 3.2: Build and Push the Windows Web App Image

-Now let's move into the tweet app directory, and once again use `docker build` to build a new image.
+Now let's move into the tweet app directory, buld the image, and push it to Docker Hub.

+#### Build the Windows image

+Once again use `docker build` to build a new image.

 > **Note**: Be sure to use your docker id when tagging the docker image